keflavich/macvim-skim/README.md

 Tools for integrating macvim with Skim.app.
 Adds shortcuts to vim so that you can go to the current line in the PDF from a tex document.
-Adds a tool to Skim so that command-clicking on a line brings you to that line in the source code.
+Adds a tool to Skim so that shift-command-clicking on a line brings you to that line in the source code.

 Example:
 ![Screenshot example of intended environment](https://raw.github.com/keflavich/macvim-skim/master/macvim-skim/test/Example_MacvimSkim.png "Screenshot")